wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.2.25 =

+- Improvement: When managing 500+ users. they are no longer sorted by roles.
+- Improvement: The Worker plugin will no longer automatically deactivate in specific cases.

 = 4.2.24 =

 - Improvement: ManageWP Worker plugin can now automatically connect to another account even if the plugin is hidden by our white label feature.